LukeWilliamson23/A-Million-Ads-Test/README.md

 ## How to run tests

 To run the mocha tests, clone the repo and CD into the directory.
-From here, run teh follow commadn to compile the typescript and run the tests.
+From here, run the follow commadn to compile the typescript and run the tests.
 ```bash
 npm run test
 ```